sgoyal2402/HackVerseV2/README.md

 # OS-Simulator

-The OS-Simulator project was built by a team of 10 students from NITK, Surathkal, in partial fulfilment of the Operating Systems course (CS252) offered by the CSE Department.
+The OS-Simulator project was built by a team of 10 students from NITK, Surathkal, in partial fulfilment of the Operating Systems course (CS252) offered by the CSE Department of the institute.

 The simulator implements the following features:
 1. System Calls